The Most Magnificent Thing: Science Reading

 A Tribute to Making and Tinkering

-The illustration in The Most Magnificent Thing (also by Spires) is wonderful.
+The illustration in The Most Magnificent Thing is wonderful.
 The little girl wears a charming pink and red polka dot dress, but she is building something that involves all kinds of cast-off and odd-shaped parts, pieces, and materials.
 The language in this book is active, vibrant, and almost a thesaurus of terms and verbs about doing, making, tweaking, creating, and building.
 The Most Magnificent Thing is not told in rhyme, but please do read it aloud so that your listeners get to hear all these wonderful words related to engineering and making!

 As a look at persistence and engineering, The Most Magnificent Thing is a wonderful storybook and offers an inspiring main character for young girls.
 The story does a really nice job enacting the engineering design process.
 The girl has an idea (a challenge or something that she has identified will make something better), and she sets out to build the solution she envisions.
 But there are many rounds (iterations) of building, testing and evaluating, and building again.
 This is engineering design in action!